coder/code-server/README.md

 ## Security

 ### Authentication
-To enable built-in password authentication use `code-server --auth password`.
-By default it will use a randomly generated password but you can set the `$PASSWORD` environment variable to use your own.
+By default `code-server` enables password authentication using a randomly generated password.
+You can set the `PASSWORD` environment variable to use your own instead or use `--auth none` to disable password authentication.

 Do not expose `code-server` to the open internet without some form of authentication.